 2.9.4 Language Materials are both interesting and understandable.

-2.9.5 Non-discrimination The text and illustrations are free of any content that could be considered derogatory toward a particular group, for example an ethnic group, a race or sex.
+2.9.5 Non-discrimination The text and illustrations are free of any content that could be considered derogatory toward a particular group, for example an ethnic group, a race or gender.

 2.9.6 Non-commercial The name and logo of the sponsor is used to identify the source of the materials and, if applicable, to provide contact for further information.